dgcfung/film-app-components/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Starting a Film Project

 This project was created with `create-react-app`.
-Once you have the app cloned, you should run `npm install`.
+Once you have the app forked and cloned, you should run `npm install`.
 You can then run it with `npm run start`.

 ## Your Mission